Phoenix Lights: Explanations

 A Maryland ANG pilot, Lt.
 Col. Ed Jones, responding to a March 2007 media query, confirmed that he had flown one of the aircraft in the formation that dropped flares on the night in question.
 The squadron to which he belonged was at Davis-Monthan AFB on a training exercise at the time, and flew training sorties to the Goldwater Air Force Range on the night in question, according to the Maryland ANG.
 A history of the Maryland ANG published in 2000 asserted that the squadron, the 104th Fighter Squadron, was responsible for the incident.
 The first reports that members of the Maryland ANG were responsible for the incident were published in The Arizona Republic in July 1997.

 Later comparisons with known military flare drops were reported on local television stations, showing similarities between the known military flare drops and the Phoenix Lights.
 An analysis of the luminosity of LUU-2B/B illumination flares, the type which would have been in use by A-10 aircraft at the time, determined that the luminosity of such flares at a range of approximately 50–70 mile would fall well within the range of the lights viewed from Phoenix.

+Alternate Skeptical Explanation

+Alternate skeptical explanations were proposed in the years following the incident, one such hypothesis being that the chevron-shaped formation that some eyewitnesses reported observing was instead a large, experimental lighter-than-air craft.
+Although writer Cassie Peterson, when referencing the "blimp" hypothesis, asserted that "in the 20-plus years since the sightings, no evidence of new aircraft of a design or scale that would fit the descriptions provided by witnesses has come to light", skeptic Ben McGee pointed to a very large, experimental, V-shaped lighter-than-air craft developed by JP Aerospace.
+In an interview with science journalist Natalie Wolchover, McGee stated his support for the hypothesis that a ship similar to JP Aerospace's design could have been in use by the military:

+I would be shocked if the government wasn't using something similar [to the JP Aerospace Ascender], and that's a possible explanation for the Phoenix sighting.